GlebBatykov/minerva/README.md

 ## Endpoints

 Endpoints are used to process requests.
 Each endpoint has its own address.
-Endpoint processing returns `dynamic'.
+Endpoint processing returns `dynamic`.

 Endpoints are configured using classes derived from the MinervaEndpointsBuilder class.